Angular momentum of vortex-core Majorana zero modes: Discussion and outlook

 MZMs have been proposed as the basis for topological quantum computation, using braiding as a way to perform quantum gates \cite{Yazdani.2023, Aasen.2025}.
 In most proposals, there is only one flavor of MZM, leading to specific braiding operators.
-It would be interesting to study braiding groups for systems with different flavors of MZMs---such as MZMs with different angular momenta.
+It would be interesting to study braiding groups for systems with different flavors of MZMs---such as MZMs with different angular momenta---to understand how these flavors influence non-Abelian statistics.

-While we have calculated the angular momentum of the MZMs in the $d+id+\phantom{}$Dirac model, we expect the MZM angular momentum to be a generic feature that extends to other microscopic models.
-In fact, beyond angular momentum, one might construct more types of flavors, in particular in systems with multiple orbitals (as was proposed in oxide nanochannels where these flavors originate from the electronic orbital character \cite{Maiellaro.2023}), different types of order-parameter symmetries, as well as nontrivial sources of Berry curvature or chirality in the normal state Hamiltonian.
+While we have calculated the angular momentum of the MZMs in the $d+id+\phantom{}$Dirac model, we expect MZM angular momentum to be a generic feature that extends to other microscopic models.
+In fact, beyond angular momentum, one might construct more types of flavors \cite{Sedlmayr.2015}, especially in systems with multiple orbitals (as was proposed in oxide nanochannels where these flavors originate from the electronic orbital character \cite{Maiellaro.2023}), different types of order-parameter symmetries, as well as nontrivial sources of Berry curvature or chirality in the normal state Hamiltonian.
 Exploring these possibilities would open up new paths to topological vortex-core state engineering, beyond the original $p+ip$ wave proposals.